 Notably, the slightest sign that she's losing her temper is enough to make the Kindly Ones respectful and defensive.

 Complete Immortality: More than any of the other Endless, to the point an aspect of her becomes mortal for one day each century to keep her in touch with the lives she collects.
 According to Delirium, she is the only one of the Endless that will outlive the current form of the universe.

-Don't Fear The Reaper: Really, she is exactly the sort of person you need to see at a stressful moment such as death; comforting, gentle, and easy to get along with while holding a quiet and firm authority.
+Don't Fear the Reaper: Really, she is exactly the sort of person you need to see at a stressful moment such as death; comforting, gentle, and easy to get along with while holding a quiet and firm authority.